Farmer122/Migration-Model-MDP/README.md

 Full references for Code:

-We borrow our hyperbolic discounting appraoch from:
+The code and intuition for our hyperbolic discounting appraoch is borrowed from:

 [Google Brain - Hyperbolic discounting and learning over multiple horizons authors: Fedus, William and Gelada, Carles and Bengio, Yoshua and Bellemare, Marc G and Larochelle, Hugo](https://github.com/google-research/google-research/tree/master/hyperbolic_discount)

 and the corresponding [paper](https://arxiv.org/pdf/1902.06865.pdf)

-The general Value iteration and epsilon greedy algorithms have been borrowed from:
+The general MDP appraoch and Value iteration/epsilon greedy algorithms have been based on:

+Sutton and A. Barto.
+Reinforcement Learning: An Introduction.
+MIT Press, 2018.